-This question supplies employer NPS data, which provides insight on loyalty and engagement.
-Engagement in particular is negatively correlated with staff turnover, so investigate that could change.
+This question supplies employer NPS data, which provides insight into loyalty and engagement.
+Engagement, in particular, is negatively correlated with staff turnover, so investigating that could change.

 - How fairly or unfairly do you think this company treats all of its employees?

 An employee’s perception of organisational justice (i.e. how fairly staff are treated) can have an impact on the likelihood of turnover – if the perceived level of justice is low, it could be a factor to consider.